 The anaesthetist will also ask about any medicines which your child is taking and any allergies, or any medicines that he or she has to avoid.
 Some children are allergic to sticky plasters or foods and it is important to mention these.

 The anaesthetist will also ask when your child last ate or drank.
-It is safe to have water until two to three hours before an anaesthetic, breast milk until four hours before and solid food or formula milk until six hours before.
+It is safe to have water until two hours before an anaesthetic, breast milk until four hours before and solid food or formula milk until six hours before.
 This is because if there is food or milk in the stomach there is a very small chance of inhaling this during the anaesthetic which can be very dangerous.
 Even small babies do not come to any harm from this amount of time without food or drink, although they can get upset because they are hungry.

-Some heart operations are very likely to require a blood transfusion and the anaesthetist needs to know if there are any objections to this.
+Some heart operations are very likely to require a transfusion of blood or blood products and the anaesthetist needs to know if there are any objections to this.
 If the anaesthetist thinks it is necessary they will ask the nurses to give your child a ‘premed’ which is a medicine to help with relaxing before an operation.
 This can be a syrup in small children or tablets in older children.
 It is usually given about 30 minutes before the operation starts.
 All children will have a bracelet put on their wrist or ankle which has their full name, birthday and hospital identity number on it.

 Going to sleep